 There are specific rules about ending a tenancy that both the renter and the landlord should know about.

 It’s best to give the notice to the landlord or the building manager yourself.
 You may want to ask someone to go with you in case the landlord denies receiving the notice.
 Keep a copy of the notice.
-If you mail the notice via registered mail, make sure you keep the receipt and a copy of the notice.
+If you mail the notice via registered mail, make sure you keep the receipt, a copy of the notice and confirmation that the notice was delivered by registered mail.
 Remember that if the landlord denies that you gave proper notice, you will need evidence to prove that you did.

 Getting your deposit back

 When you move out, the landlord must return the security deposit within 15 days.
-In order to have your security deposit back you must provide your forwarding address to the landlord.
-An inspection of the residence will be done and the current condition should be compared to the condition noted on the Condition Inspection Report (see Before You Rent).
+In order to have your security deposit back, you must provide your forwarding address to the landlord.

-If you damaged the place, the landlord can use some of the security deposit money for repairs.
-The landlord cannot keep the security deposit or part of it unless you agree in writing to pay for damages or unpaid rent.
-If you do not agree in writing, the landlord must contact the Residential Tenancy Branch for permission to keep some of the security deposit money.
-For more information, contact the Residential Tenancy Branch.
+If you damaged the place, the landlord can use some of the security deposit money for repairs only if you agree in writing to pay for damages or unpaid rent or if the landlord applies to the Residential Tenancy Branch and they determine that the landlord can keep some of the security deposit money.
+For more information, see Getting Your Deposit Returned or contact the Residential Tenancy Branch.